-Before and after the Covid-19 pandemic, most of our studies are conducted in the Pamplin Behavioral Lab.
+Most of our studies are conducted in the Pamplin Behavioral Lab.
 Our lab has two spaces.
-The first is in Pamplin 3003, and is called the “Individual Room Lab”.
+The first is in Pamplin 3003 and is called the “Individual Room Lab”.
 In this lab, you will complete the study on your own, in an isolated room.
-The second is Pamplin 3005, and is called the “Multi-Person Lab”.
+The second is Pamplin 3005 and is called the “Multi-Person Lab”.
 In this lab up to 12 participants can complete a study at once, separated by desk dividers.

 It is CRITICALLY important that you pay attention to which lab you are supposed to go to and that you come to participate in the correct lab.
 Please note the location when noting the time of the study on your schedule.

 (Only applies to participation in Pamplin 3003 3005) Please be sure to note all study appointments on your calendar, so that you do not forget about them.